jenkinsci/cucumber-reports-plugin/README.md

 ![Build Passes on Skipped and Not Implemented] (https://github.com/masterthought/jenkins-cucumber-jvm-reports-plugin-java/raw/master/.README/skipped_pending_no_fail.png)

+The third setting is Ignore failed tests - so if you tick this and one of the tests fail, the build becomes unstable instead of failed.

 There is also an option to turn off the default flash charts - if you check this then you will get javascript charts using graphael javascript charting library.